 The pool is located on the southern slope of the city of David (the original site of Jerusalem) and is just outside the walls of the Old City.
 It was fed by the waters of the Gihon springs, which were carried to it by two aqueducts.
 The related tower, mentioned only in the book of Luke (Luke 13:4), is believed to have been part of the city wall near the waters.

 Interestingly, water from Siloam was combined with the ashes of a special sacrifice and used by temple priests to perform a unique cleansing ceremony (Numbers 19).
 According to Jewish tradition, the water itself was retrieved for the religious rite by children riding bulls.

 Tradition also states that on the eighth day of the Feast of Tabernacles (known as the Last Great Day), a golden vessel was filled with water from the pool of Siloam and taken to the temple.
 When the water reached the altar it was poured out before God with much rejoicing.

-Jesus referred to this tradition when he stated, on the Last Great Day, "If anyone thirsts, let him come to Me and drink.
+Jesus referred to this tradition involving the pool when he stated, on the Last Great Day, "If anyone thirsts, let him come to Me and drink.
 The one who believes in Me, as the scripture has said, out of his belly shall flow rivers of living water" (John 7:37 - 38).